jeromecoupe/webstoemp/_posts/2015-06-17-why-craft-cms.md

 ## Security

 Of course no software is perfect, but Craft takes security [very seriously](http://craftcms.stackexchange.com/questions/4448/how-secure-is-craft-and-why-is-it-secure).
-Very frequent [updates](http://buildwithcraft.com/updates) and [one-click updating](http://buildwithcraft.com/features/one-click-updating) make it easy to always have an up to date installation.
+Frequent [updates](http://buildwithcraft.com/updates) and [one-click updating](http://buildwithcraft.com/features/one-click-updating) make it easy to always have an up to date installation.

 Some CMS need many third party add-ons to be fully functional.
 These add-ons can sometimes create security problems (no maintenance or updates, bugs in the code, etc.).
 Craft's extensive core feature set reduces the dependency on add-ons and third party solutions, which reduces risks.